okwolf/hyperapp-fx/README.md

 }

 withEffects({
-  // key in this object must match name used in effect data above custom(props, getAction) {
+  // key in this object must match type used in effect data above custom(props, getAction) {
     // use props to get the props used when creating the effect
     // use getAction for firing actions when appropriate }
 })(app)(state, actions).foo()
 ```

+Reusing an existing effect type will override the built-in one.

 ### `action`